pinfake/android-emulator-x11/README.md

 You must ensure you're running the container from a user with uid:gid 1000:1000 in the host machine.

-You must give others rw access to /dev/kvm (yes this is a security issue ofcourse madmoiselle)
+You must give others rw access to /dev/kvm (yes this is a security issue, of course madmoiselle)
 ```sh
 chown o+rw /dev/kvm
 ```